-Each output channel offers independent control of power-down functionality via the distribution settings register (Address 0x0400).
+Each of the output channels offers independent control of power-down functionality via the distribution settings register (Address 0x0400).
 Each output channel has a dedicated power-down bit for powering down the output driver.
-However, if both channels are powered down, the entire distribution output enters a deep sleep mode.
+However, if all four outputs are powered down, the entire distribution output enters a deep sleep mode.